team-targaryen/react-blue/README.md

 ## Shorcuts and View

-Top Navbar features dropdown links for undoing(ctrl+z) and redoing(ctrl+shift+z) actions (hotkey features also enabled) and for toggling view format of the component tree.
+Keyboard shortcuts right at your fingertips to perform undo (ctrl+z) and redo (ctrl+shift+z) actions and toggle between horizontal and vertical views of the component tree.

-Please feel free to play around with our UI!
+Our tool is your playground.

 ---